-When I got home from a long day at work, my roommates were in costume, Chris as a bumble bee, and Jason a mismatch of overall-shorts, pink shirt and farmers hat.
+One day, back in 2013 or so, I returned home from a long day of work to my roommates in costume: my roommate Chris was wearing a bumble bee costume, and my other roommate Jason was a mismatch of overalls, a pink shirt and a farmers hat.

 It was not halloween.

 I remember Jason being in a makeshift dress for some reason.
-But when I asked Chris, he said cowboy for sure.
+But when I asked Chris about it years later, he said Jason was wearing a cowboy for sure.

 In defense of my memory, Jason's past pranks often had him wearing dresses.
-That just didn't happen to be true of this particular prank involving a lost I-phone, which Jason and Chris were to get back to some poor, unfortunate soul.
+That just didn't happen to be true of this particular prank involving a lost iPhone, which Jason and Chris were trying to get back to some poor, unfortunate soul.

 'Something tells me theres a catch,' I thought, as Chris stood there in his bee outfit.

 The catch was in the details.
 They were going to get the phone back to the owner, that much was clear.
 But after all that work, didn't they deserve a little compensation?